microsoft/go-infra/docs/release-process/instructions.md

 1. Wait for a notification on the release tracking issue.
     * Continue if the images build is successful.

 1. Send a message to the internal announcement distribution group about the new version!

+1. Submit a PR to update Azure Linux 3.0 to use the new version of Go.
+    * See [Azure Linux spec file update instructions](azurelinux-spec-update.md) for more details.

 ## Making the internal announcement